wolfmaaan/greatest-albums/_albums/nightfreak.md

 ---
 layout: album
-title: Nightfreak and the Sons of Becker
+title: Nightfreak and the Sons of Becker - The Coral
 slug: nightfreak
 album_slug: nightfreak
 ---